BWR

 Breaking the habit:

 Old habits are hard to break, as shown in studies on negative reasoning, communication development, and recidivism (repeat offenders).
-Changing behavior later in life is difficult, costly, and often unsuccessful, especially with criminal behavior.
+Changing behavior later in life is challenging, costly, and often unsuccessful, particularly in cases involving criminal behavior.
 Research shows that positive health habits are more effective and promising when ingrained in children early on.
 Unfortunately, unhealthy parents often can't teach these habits due to their own behaviors.

 Studies have shown that mindfulness can enhance mental and physical well-being, improve performance, and foster positive behaviors in various fields.
 Here are some key findings: